sysnick/azurefeatureslearning/README.md

 # azurefeatureslearning

-This repository contains the code what i test azure features.
+**This repository contains the code what i test azure features.**

+'Hello world'